Last updated December 17, 2021

 There are two options to charge your car at home: using a three-pin socket charger that you plug into the mains or having an EV charge point installed.
 Whilst using a three-pin socket to charge your car doesn’t require the installation of a dedicated charge point, it is much slower and you may not always be able to charge the car to full battery at home.
 In addition, unless you have a waterproof outdoor plug socket near to where you park your car, you will have cables going from an interior socket.

 If you are installing an electric charging point at home, you could utilise the Electric Vehicle Homecharge Scheme (EVHS) which allows you to receive a grant of up to 75% of the cost to install the unit.
 Some manufacturers may also offer a home charging point as part of the package when purchasing a new car.
+If you’re looking to reduce the cost of charging an electric car at home, installing a home charging point and switching to a dedicated EV charging tariff is the most effective way to do so.

 Manufacturers are consistently improving the technology in their EVs, with improved infotainment, connected features and most importantly, batteries.
 As the batteries are becoming more mass-produced, they’re becoming cheaper for the manufacturers, which reduces the cost of the end consumer.
 As a result, by upgrading your electric car, you may benefit from an improved range, which will reduce the anxiety of running out of charge and mean you have to charge your car less frequently.
 You can see the average range of available BEV (battery electric vehicles) below: